 (1) Design values for actions due to impact from lorries and/or loads carried by the lorries on members of the superstructure should be defined, unless adequate clearances or suitable protection measures to avoid impact are provided.

-(2) On vertical surfaces, the design impact loads shall be equal to the equivalent static design forces due to impact.
-For h0 h h1, these values may be multiplied by a reduction factor rF.
+(2) On vertical surfaces, the design impact actions shall be equal to the equivalent static design forces due to impact.
+For h0 ≤ h ≤ h1, these values may be multiplied by a reduction factor rF.

 NOTE 1 The equivalent static design forces Fdx are given in Table 5.2 (NDP), unless the National Annex gives different values.

-NOTE 2 The value for adequate clearance, excluding future re-surfacing of the roadway under a bridge, to avoid impact is h1, see Figure 5.2.
-Below a clearance of h0 an impact on the superstructure need to be taken into account without any reduction.
-A reduction factor rF for F is allowed for clearances h between h0 and h1.
-Clearances must allow for future re-surfacing, vertical sag curve and deflection of the bridge, and expected settlements.
-Clearance h0 is 5,0 m, clearance h1 = 6,0 m and the difference in height between h1 and h0, i.e. h = h1 - h0, is 1,0 m.
-The National Annex can gives different values.
+NOTE 2 The values of clearances h0 and h1 may be taken as 5,0 m and 6,0 m, respectively, unless the National Annex gives different values.

+(3) When determining available clearance h, the effect of future re-surfacing, vertical sag curve and deflection of the bridge, and expected settlements should be considered.